AdrianTrill/Connect-4-Board-Game/README.md

    └── black.png           # Image of the black token used in the game.

 📁 resources
-   ├── dog.jpeg            # Image resource for the game (example, not directly used).
+   ├── picture.jpeg            # Image resource for the game (example, not directly used).

 ```